Supercaly/ansible-homelab/roles/system_users/README.md

 ### System users

-The users present on the system are controlled by the list `system_users`.
-Each element of the list is a dictionary with the following fields:
+The list `system_users` controls the users present on the system.
+Each entry is a dictionary with the following fields:

 | Name | Required | Type | Default | Description |
 | - | - | - | - | - |